Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What is raita?

-If you never had Indian raita, imagine thick yogurt whisked until it smooth and creamy, then seasonings such as salt, pepper or chili powder are added along with herbs such as finely chopped cilantro or mint.
+If you never had Indian raita, imagine smooth and creamy yogurt seasoned with salt, pepper, or chili powder and garnished with herbs such as finely chopped cilantro or mint.

-Have this Indian yogurt sauce as is or throw in some finely chopped or grated vegetables (such as cucumber, onions, tomatoes) and even fruits (pineapple, mango, etc).
-They are a perfect accompaniment to your favorite Indian curry or biryani recipes.
+You can have this Indian yogurt sauce as-is, or throw in some finely chopped or grated vegetables (such as cucumber, onions, tomatoes) and even fruits (pineapple, mango, etc).
+They make a perfect accompaniment to your favorite Indian curry or biryani recipes.

-What is the difference between the tzatziki and raita?
+What is the difference between tzatziki and raita?

-Raita can also be used as a substitute to tzatziki, a dip popular in the Mediterranean and the Middle East.
-But there are a few differences.
+Raita sauce can also be used as a substitute for tzatziki, a dip popular in the Mediterranean and the Middle East.
+However, there are a few differences.

-- Also, Tsaziki is almost always made with cucumbers whereas, with raita, you can pick veggies or fruits of your choice.
+- Tsaziki is almost always made with cucumbers, whereas with raita, you can add the veggies or fruits of your choice.

-While there are various versions of raita which include vegetables, fruits, and boondi (deep-fried balls made from chickpea flour ), the basic Indian raita is in fact just whisked yogurt, combined with salt, finely chopped green chilies and cilantro (or sometimes mint) as garnishing.
+While there are various versions of raita which include vegetables, fruits, and boondi (deep-fried balls made from chickpea flour ), the basic Indian raita just whisked yogurt combined with salt, finely chopped green chilies, and cilantro (or sometimes mint) as garnishing.

-There is no one way to make raitas but you could say that most raitas will include at least the first 3 ingredients listed below
+There is no one way to make raita, but you could say that most raitas will include at least the first 3 ingredients listed below:

-- Seasonings – You could use table salt or black salt for that extra tangy kick.
-Roasted cumin powder, chaat masala, dry mango powder are often used to season raitas.
+- Seasonings – You could use table salt or black salt for an extra tangy kick.
+Roasted cumin powder, chaat masala, and dry mango powder are often used to season raitas.

 - Vegetables – Cucumber (grated or chopped), onions, tomatoes, beetroot, potatoes, carrots, etc.

-- Fruits – Pineapple, Pomegranate, and Mango are the popular ones but feel free to experiment with other fruits as well such as apple and pear.
+- Fruits – Pineapples, pomegranates, and mangoes are popular, but feel free to experiment with other fruits, such as apples and pears.

 - Garnishing – finely chopped cilantro or mint leaves (fresh or dried).

-- Tempering – Some raitas (like this cucumber raita) are tempered with oil, curry leaves (kadipatta) and added as an extra punch.
+- Tempering – Some raitas (like this cucumber raita) when tempered with oil, curry leaves (kadipatta) make for an exciting variation.